knative/docs/docs/serving/encryption/enabling-automatic-tls-certificate-provisioning.md

     kubectl get configmap config-certmanager -n knative-serving -o yaml
     ```

-### Turn on Auto TLS
+### Turn on automatic TLS provisioning

-Update the [`config-network` ConfigMap](https://github.com/knative/serving/blob/main/config/core/configmaps/network.yaml) in the `knative-serving` namespace to enable `auto-tls` and specify how HTTP requests are handled:
+Update the [`config-network` ConfigMap](https://github.com/knative/serving/blob/main/config/core/configmaps/network.yaml) in the `knative-serving` namespace to enable `external-domain-tls` and specify how HTTP requests are handled:

 1. Run the following command to edit your `config-network` ConfigMap: